SOAR Analysis explained plus example

 Execution of the SOAR Analysis

-In order to achieve the best possible results with a SOAR Analysis, an organisation would do well to conduct the analysis with a diverse group.
+In order to achieve the best possible results, an organisation should conduct the analysis with a diverse group.
 For instance, employees from various levels who each have a different perspective of the situation.
 In addition to employees from different departments, other stakeholders, such as customers, suppliers, and partners, could also be involved.

-In general, an effective SOAR Analysis takes up to one hour, including attention to brainstorming and prioritising actions.
+In general, an effective SOAR Analysis takes up to one hour, including attention to brainstorming and prioritize actions.
 Developing an initial action plan also often takes one hour.

 SOAR Analysis template